robertlair-lifequest/lifequest-codechallenge/README.md

 Step 3) Add a new capability to the web application to manage companies.
 (Use UI from existing template screens to generate a consistent look)  This should include the following:

-Add entry in left menu titled “Companies”
+* Add entry in left menu titled “Companies” that will point to the Companies Listing Screen.
-Add a List Screen
-Add an Add/Edit Screen
+* Add a List Screen.
+This screen will contain a grid of companies.
+Each company listing will have an "Edit" button in the first column.
+When you click on the edit button it will take you to the Company Edit Screen.
+In addition, there will be a "Create New Company" button above the data grid.
+* Add an Add/Edit Screen.
+This screen should have input fields for with validation to submit changes to the company.

+The company object should have the following fields:

+* ID (int)
+* Name (string)
+* Address (string)
+* City (string)
+* State (string) - Optionally you can make this an int and have the state represented by a drop down
+* Zip (string)

 Step 4) Create an ASP.NET Web API to serve the company screens on the angular project.
 Use a SQL Server Express to store the company information.
 Be sure to generate a backup of your database (or export a script with schema AND data).
 Be sure to add the data backup or scripts to a folder named “data” in the repository.
+The web api should have the following:

+* Get a list of all companies
+* Get details of a specific company by Id
+* Submit changes a company by Id

 Please keep a coding journal describing what you did and why.
 Documentation on how to get your example running will be expected (the documentation is part of the coding challenge).